-Canon 77D versus Nikon D5600
+Canon 77D vs Nikon D5600

-The Canon EOS 77D and the Nikon D5600 are two digital cameras that were announced, respectively, in February 2017 and November 2016.
+The Canon EOS 77D and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in February 2017 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 Body comparison: Canon 77D vs Nikon D5600